psycopg/psycopg2/doc/src/index.rst

 .. sectionauthor:: Daniele Varrazzo <daniele.varrazzo@gmail.com>

 Psycopg_ is a PostgreSQL_ database adapter for the Python_ programming language.
-Its main advantages are that it supports the full Python |DBAPI|_ and it is thread safe (threads can share the connections).
-It was designed for heavily multi-threaded applications that create and destroy lots of cursors and make a conspicuous number of concurrent :sql:`INSERT`\ s or :sql:`UPDATE`\ s.
+Its main features are that it supports the full Python |DBAPI|_ and it is thread safe (threads can share the connections).
+It was designed for heavily multi-threaded applications that create and destroy lots of cursors and make a large number of concurrent :sql:`INSERT`\ s or :sql:`UPDATE`\ s.
 The Psycopg distribution includes ZPsycopgDA, a Zope_ Database Adapter.

-Psycopg 2 features complete libpq_ v3 protocol, client-side and
+Psycopg 2 is mostly implemented in C as a libpq_ wrapper, resulting in being both efficient and secure.
+It features client-side and :ref:`server-side
-:ref:`server-side <server-side-cursors>` cursors, :ref:`asynchronous
+<server-side-cursors>` cursors, :ref:`asynchronous communication
-communication <async-support>` and :ref:`notifications <async-notify>`,
+<async-support>` and :ref:`notifications <async-notify>`, |COPY-TO-FROM|__
-|COPY-TO-FROM|__ and a flexible :ref:`objects adaptation system
+support, and a flexible :ref:`objects adaptation system
 <python-types-adaptation>`.
 Many basic Python types are supported
-out-of-the-box and mapped to matching PostgreSQL data types, such as strings (both bytes and Unicode), numbers (ints, longs, floats, decimals), booleans, datetime objects (both built-in and `mx.DateTime`_), several types of :ref:`binary objects <adapt-binary>`.
-Also available are mappings between lists and PostgreSQL arrays of any supported type, :ref:`dictionaries and PostgreSQL hstore <adapt-hstore>`, :ref:`tuples/namedtuples and PostgreSQL composite types
+out-of-the-box and mapped to matching PostgreSQL data types, such as strings (both bytes and Unicode), numbers (ints, longs, floats, decimals), booleans and datetime objects (both built-in and `mx.DateTime`_), several types of :ref:`binary objects <adapt-binary>`.
+Also available are mappings between lists and PostgreSQL arrays of any supported type, between :ref:`dictionaries and PostgreSQL hstores <adapt-hstore>`, and between :ref:`tuples/namedtuples and PostgreSQL composite types <adapt-composite>`.
-<adapt-composite>`.

-Psycopg 2 is Unicode and Python 3 friendly.
+Psycopg 2 is both Unicode and Python 3 friendly.

 .. _Psycopg: http://initd.org/psycopg/